 A Mizerak Pool Cue is an excellent piece of equipment.
 They are made well and are not prohibitively expensive.
 The cues are widely used by players.
 Get one now.

-A good pool cue is a very part of playing.
+A good pool cue is a very important part of pool playing.
 A defective or badly made cue can adversely affect anybody’s game.
 A player, therefore, should use a good cue.
 Mizerak cues are well crafted and have the proper balance and hitting power.

 The game of billiards or pool depends completely on the cue and, of course, the player’s skill.
 But skill alone will not work if the equipment is not up to scratch.
 Therefore a good cue is required to add to the skill of the player.
 Besides, a good cue will mean that the shot planned is executed perfectly with the proper hit.
 Buying a good cue is, therefore, a very important decision.
 The look and finish of the cue are also important.